Ambassador (ret.) Linda Thomas-Greenfield

 Ambassador (ret.)
-Linda Thomas-Greenfield was the inaugural Distinguished Resident Fellow in African Studies at the Institute for the Study of Diplomacy from fall 2017-spring 2019.
+Linda Thomas-Greenfield is a Senior Vice President at Albright Stonebridge Group and leads the firm’s Africa practice.
+She was the inaugural Distinguished Resident Fellow in African Studies at the Institute for the Study of Diplomacy from fall 2017 to spring 2019.
 She joined ISD in spring 2017 as a Senior State Department Fellow.

 Thomas-Greenfield retired in 2017 after a 35-year career with the U.S. Foreign Service.
 From 2013 to 2017 she served as the Assistant Secretary for the Bureau of African Affairs, where she led the bureau focused on the development and management of U.S. policy toward sub-Saharan Africa.
 Prior to this appointment, she served as Director General of the Foreign Service and Director of Human Resources (2012-2013), leading a team in charge of the State Department’s 70,000-strong workforce.